Contact A Lawyer

 While the antibiotic has been used mainly as a urinary tract infection treatment for decades, a study published last week in the medical journal The BMJ raises questions about this practice.

-According to the findings, Trimsol carried a 72% increased risk of acute kidney injury, and Cipro carried a nearly 50% increased risk, when compared to the other antibiotics.
-Additionally, Trimsol more than doubled the risk of hyperkalemia; high levels of potassium which can cause muscle pain, numbness, abnormal heart rates, cardiac arrest and death.
+According to the findings, Primsol carried a 72% increased risk of acute kidney injury, and Cipro carried a nearly 50% increased risk, when compared to the other antibiotics.
+Additionally, Primsol more than doubled the risk of hyperkalemia; high levels of potassium which can cause muscle pain, numbness, abnormal heart rates, cardiac arrest and death.

 “Trimethoprim is associated with a greater risk of acute kidney injury and hyperkalaemia compared with other antibiotics used to treat UTIs, but not a greater risk of death,” the researchers concluded.
 “The relative risk increase is similar across population groups, but the higher baseline risk among those taking renin-angiotensin system blockers and potassium-sparing diuretics translates into higher absolute risks of acute kidney injury and hyperkalaemia in these groups.”